ldgallery/ldgallery/ldgallery.1.md

 compiler.pictureMaxResolution.height
 : Maximum height in pixels of the picture items, unlimited by default.

+compiler.pictureScalingMethod
+: Method to use to generate thumbnails and scaled down versions of pictures ("bilinear" or "dct").
+Defaults to "dct".

 compiler.jpegExportQuality
 : JPEG export quality percentage as an integer, 80 by default.